RandyGaul/cute_framework/README.md

 [Cute Framework](https://randygaul.github.io/cute_framework/#/) (CF) is the *cutest* framework available for making 2D games in C++.
 It provides a portable foundational layer for building 2D games in C/C++ without baggage, gnarly dependencies, or cryptic APIs.
 CF runs almost anywhere, including Windows, MacOS, iOS, Android, Linux, Browsers, and more!

-> **NOTE**: Cute Framework is currently in flux for it's v1.0 release!
-These notes/docs will be changed as they get rolled out and come online.

 ## Download and Setup

-~~The easiest option is to head over and pickup the [latest pre-built version](https://github.com/randygaul/cute_framework/releases/latest)~~ This link is currently out of date, and awaiting the soon to be v1.0 release (see below for building latest from source).
+Cute Frameowrk is designed to be built from source.
 You can link your project against CF as either a static or shared library.
-Be sure to also visit the [Cute Framework documentation site](https://randygaul.github.io/cute_framework/#/).
+Be sure to visit the [Cute Framework documentation site](https://randygaul.github.io/cute_framework/#/) for more in-depth details and steps.

 ## Example Game Window